How the deposit return scheme will operate across Scotland.

 Online retailers will also be included in the scheme, ensuring it’s accessible to those dependent on online delivery.

-It's expected that the deposit return scheme will be run by an independent, private sector company.
 They will be required to capture at least 90% of scheme containers for recycling.

 The scheme will be paid for through three sources of funding: unredeemed deposits, revenue from the sale of materials and a producer fee.